“No, let the market decide”

 Be one of the first to vote

 Price controls on fuel are government-imposed caps on what retailers can charge for petrol and diesel.
-The UK has experienced significant fuel price volatility in recent years, driven by geopolitical tensions and global supply disruptions, prompting debate over whether price caps could protect consumers or risk unintended consequences like shortages and reduced investment.
-This question sits at the intersection of consumer protection, energy security, and economic policy.
+The UK has experienced significant fuel price volatility in recent years, driven by geopolitical tensions, supply disruptions, and global energy markets—with rural drivers and transport operators particularly affected.
+The debate centres on whether price caps protect consumers from hardship or create shortages and market distortions that ultimately harm the economy.